Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Evidence

 \subsection{DNA}

-DNA (deoxyribonucleic acid) analysis in forensic investigations has quickly emerged as an indispensable tool in the identification of suspects, the establishment of guilt in criminal cases, and promoting the precision and equity in the criminal justice system since its first introduction to forensic science in the mid 1980s \cite{murphy2018forensic,doj2017advancingdna,johnson2004post}.
-As an illustration, in 1999, DNA evidence helped New York authorities to establish the connection between a man and at least 22 incidents of sexual assaults and robberies that had instilled fear in the city.
-In 2002, authorities in Philadelphia, Pennsylvania and Fort Collins, Colorado utilized DNA evidence to link and resolve a string of rapes and a murder committed by the same individual.
-In 2001, DNA evidence served as a significant breakthrough in the ``Green River Killings'' that had remained unsolved for years, despite extensive efforts by law enforcement and a \$15 million investigation \cite{doj2017advancingdna}.
+DNA (deoxyribonucleic acid) analysis in forensic investigations has quickly emerged as an indispensable tool in the identification of suspects since its first introduction to forensic science in the mid 1980s \citep{murphy2018forensic,doj2017advancingdna,johnson2004post}.
+DNA evidence has served as a significant breakthrough in several cases, such as the ``Green River Killings'' in 2001, which had remained unsolved for two decades, despite extensive efforts by law enforcement and a \$15 million investigation \citep{doj2017advancingdna}.

-The first step of the DNA typing process is to separate the DNA molecules from other cellular materials that are contained in the sample, which is usually in the form of blood stain, semen stain, or liquid blood sample.
-To ensure optimal results, examiners also need to measure the quantity and quality of DNA before further processing.
-Then, the two strands are heated and separated, and enzymes known as primers will bind to the regions known as loci that are targeted for polymerase chain reaction (PCR) amplification \cite{butler2005forensic}.

-The primary technology for quantitative analysis of DNA evidence is known as short tandem repeat (STR).
-This method focuses on the short sequences of base pairs that occur at specific loci along DNA strands \cite{butler2005forensic,adam2011essential}.
-For example, there are repeated sequences of base pairs $[\text{GATA}]_n$ on chromosome 16 in human at locus \texttt{D16S539}, where $n$ typically ranges from 5 to 15.
+The primary technology for quantitative analysis of DNA evidence is known as \textit{short tandem repeat} (STR).
+This method focuses on the short sequences of base pairs that occur at specific \textit{loci} along DNA strands \citep{butler2005forensic, adam2011essential}.
+For example, there are repeated sequences of the base pair ``GATA'' on chromosome 16 in humans at locus \textit{D16S539} \citep{STRFact}.
 Each distinct sequence is referred to as an \textit{allele}.
-An example of an allele is

-which correspond to allele 8.
-To establish the uniqueness of DNA, information about the alleles at multiple loci is required.
-In the United States, law enforcement utilizes a method based on 20 STR loci and formed the foundation of the Combined DNA Index System (CODIS) \cite{adam2011essential,FBICODIS,karantzali2019effect}.
+An example of an allele is ``GATAGATAGATAGATAGATA'', which corresponds to ``allele 5.''
+To establish the uniqueness of DNA, information about the alleles at multiple loci, which defines a person's \textit{genotype}, is required.
+In the U.S., law enforcement utilizes a method based on 20 STR loci, which is at the foundation of the Combined DNA Index System (CODIS) \citep{adam2011essential,FBICODIS,karantzali2019effect}.